Platelet Rich Fibrin

 Why All The Excitement About PRF?

 PRF permits the body to take advantage of the normal healing pathways at a greatly accelerated rate.
 During the healing process, the body rushes many cell types to the wound in order to initiate the healing process.
 Platelets are one of those cell types.
-Platelets perform many functions, including formation of a blood clot and release of growth factors (GF) into the wound.
-These growth factors; platelet derived growth factors (PDGF), transforming growth factor beta (TGF), and insulin-like growth factor (ILGF), function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.
+Platelets perform many functions, including the formation of a blood clot and the release of growth factors (GF) into the wound.
+These growth factors; platelet-derived growth factors (PDGF), transforming growth factor beta (TGF), and insulin-like growth factor (ILGF), function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.
 The more growth factors released and sequestered into the wound, the more stem cells are stimulated to produce new tissue.
 Thus, PRF permits the body to heal faster and more efficiently.

 A particularly important component is bone morphogenic protein (BMP).
 It has been shown to induce the formation of new bone in research studies.
 This is of great significance to the surgeon who places dental implants.
 By adding PRF to the implant site with bone substitute particles, the implant surgeon can now grow bone more predictably and faster than ever before.

 PRF Has Many Clinical Applications